Chrohma/Payload-Dropping-Drone-DE-Final-Sanchay-Koppa/README.md

 The original intention behind this project was to design and develop a drone mechanism that was capable of autonomously going to a location, detecting an object using Computer Vision, and then using sensors (ultrasonic sensors and limit switches) to sense proximity to the object and how well gripped the object is.
 Because of timeline constraints and project requirements, my partner, Rayyan, and I pivoted.
 We focused on developing the claw mechanism and will continue the project outside of the class when time permits.
 This GitHub goes over our design process, objectives, and progress for the claw gripping mechanism.

 ## Concept
 Utilizing the PLTW curriculum, the mechanism was analyzed through a state machine-like perspective.
 A flowchart was developed to describe what the claw was designed to do.
-This visualization was useful in keeping a scope of the project consistent, and also serves as a coding flowchart for what the code should reflect.
+This visualization was useful in keeping the scope of the project consistent, and also serves as a coding flowchart for what the code should reflect.

 ![Flowchart](Media/Flowchart.png)